-Tile is a kind of flooring material, one that is manufactured from hard-wearing material such as metal, stone, ceramic or marble.
+Tile is a kind of flooring material, that is manufactured from hard-wearing material such as metal, stone, ceramic or marble.
 Tiles are also a choice for roofing solutions, walls and even on tabletops.
-It is a popular covering or protection solution and sometimes even used for decorative purposes.
+It is a popular covering or protection solution and is sometimes even used for decorative purposes.
 We sure must have heard about the different types of tiles ie, floor and wall tiles.
 Practically, there is no difference between both of them.

-Why Tiles Required?
+Why are Tiles Required?

 Tiles are a versatile and practical choice for a variety of spaces, from homes and offices to restaurants and hotels.
 They offer durability, style, and easy maintenance, making them a smart investment for any property owner.
 Tiles are a popular choice for flooring and wall surfaces for several reasons:

 • Durability: Tiles are a durable flooring option that can withstand heavy foot traffic, spills, and stains.
-They are resistant to wear and tear, and can last for many years with proper care and maintenance.
+They are resistant to wear and tear and can last for many years with proper care and maintenance.

 • Easy to Clean: Tiles are easy to clean and maintain, which makes them a practical choice for busy households and commercial spaces.
 Regular sweeping and mopping is usually all that’s needed to keep them looking their best.